reactormonk/rango/_posts/2009-11-24-announcing-rango.md

 title: Announcing Rango
 layout: blog
 tags: [announcement]
+perex: I am happy to announce the first public release of my new framework Rango.
+Rango is a small MVC framework inspired by Merb and Django builded on top of Rack.
+It's clean, simple and it's trying to be as agnostic as possible.
 ---

-*I am happy to announce the first public release of my new framework Rango.
-Rango is a small MVC framework inspired by Merb and Django builded on top of Rack.
-It's clean, simple and it's trying to be as agnostic as possible.*

 Why I decided to Write Rango?
 -----------------------------